Ingrown Toenail Treatment

 Definition

-An ingrown toenail occurs when the side or corner of the nail penetrates the adjacent skin, most often on the big toe.
+An ingrown toenail occurs when the side or corner of the nail penetrates or presses into the adjacent skin, most often on the big toe.
 The medical term is onychocryptosis.

 Symptoms